liamhaller/surveyexplorer/README.md

 The options and syntax for multiple-choice tables `multi_table` and graphs `multi_graphs` are the same.
-The only difference is the question input also accommodates tidyselect syntax to sekect several columns for each answer option.
+The only difference is the question input also accommodates tidyselect syntax to select several columns for each answer option.
 For example, the question “will_eat” has five answer options each prefixed by “will_eat”